oscar-foxtrot/PoseBrew/README_en.md

 This generates:

 * animations\file1\_monocular\_animation.npy (3D pose animation for a single file)
-* animations\file1\_file2\_aligned\_animation.npy (animation of two poses together if two files provided)
+* animations\file1\_file2\_aligned\_animation.npy (Animation of two poses in one chart if two files are provided)

 ### Example usage:

-Put the directory `neurologist` with videos `file_469.mp4` and `file_474.mp4` into PoseBrew.
-This video pair is recorded in multiview configuration, without synchronization. <br> <br>
+The `neurologist` directory containing the videos `file_469.mp4` and `file_474.mp4` is placed into the PoseBrew folder.
+This video pair is recorded in multiview configuration, without sync. <br> <br>
-Predict pose for the first video:
+Predict the pose for the first video:

 ```
 D:\User\PoseBrew> infer neurologist\file_469.mp4
 ```

-Predict pose for the second video:
+Predict the pose for the second video:

 ```
 D:\User\PoseBrew> infer neurologist\file_474.mp4
 ```

-Get automatically time-synchronized and spatially best-aligned points:
+Get automatically time-synced and spatially aligned points:

 ```
 D:\User\PoseBrew> fuse predictions\file_469.npy predictions\file_474.npy --npy